jplane/foundry-agents/README.md

 This sample illustrates an agent configured with an OpenAPI invocation tool.
 The agent issues a REST API call to gather relevant information and synthesize a response to the user.

-_NOTE: This example requires the [api](./src/api) directory is deployed to a public endpoint.
+> _This example requires the [api](./src/api) directory is deployed to a public endpoint.
 A recommended way to do this is using [Azure Container Apps](https://learn.microsoft.com/en-us/azure/container-apps/overview); if you're using Visual Studio Code, the [extension](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-azurecontainerapps) makes [deployment](https://learn.microsoft.com/en-us/azure/container-apps/deploy-visual-studio-code) easy.
+The extension is already installed in the Dev Container.
 You can also deploy without VS Code, using the [Azure CLI](https://learn.microsoft.com/en-us/azure/container-apps/quickstart-code-to-cloud?tabs=bash%2Ccsharp)._

 - [notebook](./src/notebooks/agent_with_open_api.ipynb)